Charles III Philip

 Charles III Philip (4 November 1661 – 31 December 1742) was Elector Palatine, Count of Palatinate-Neuburg, and Duke of Jülich and Berg from 1716 to 1742.
 Until 1728 he was also Count of Megen.

 Early life

 Born in Neuburg an der Donau, Charles Philip was the seventh of seventeen children of Philip William, Elector Palatine and Elisabeth Amalie of Hesse-Darmstadt.

 Though Charles Philip became a cleric in Cologne at the age of fourteen in 1677 in Salzburg, and again in 1679 in Mainz, he was not ordained but instead started a military career in 1684.
-He then joined the Habsburg war against the Turks 1691–1694 and was promoted imperial field marshal.
+He then joined the Habsburg war against the Turks 1691–1694 and was promoted to imperial field marshal.
 In 1712 he was appointed Governor of Further Austria in Innsbruck.

 Career

 Charles Philip succeeded his brother Johann Wilhelm, Elector Palatine on his death in 1716.
 He moved the Palatinate's capital from Heidelberg to the new city of Mannheim in 1720, but not before promoting his favorite court jester, Perkeo of Heidelberg, to be in charge of the castle's wine stocks.
 To strengthen the union of all lines of the Wittelsbach dynasty Charles Philip organized a wedding on 17 January 1742 when his granddaughter Elizabeth Auguste was married to Charles Theodore of Palatinate-Sulzbach and her sister Maria Anna to the Bavarian prince Clement.
 In the imperial election a few days later Charles III Philip voted for his Bavarian cousin Prince-Elector Charles Albert.